-While some Kickstarter campaigns fall flat, there are many others that become wildly successful due to their uniqueness and brilliance.
+While not every Kickstarter campaign can be a success, there are many that hit it big due to their unique qualities or their elegant solutions to common problems.
 Everything from kitchen gadgets and children's toys to $5 million movies (like "Veronica Mars") have been funded through Kickstarter, so it's no surprise when a great idea goes viral and becomes a reality.

-These eight Kickstarter projects are so ingenious, we wish we'd thought of them first.
+These nine Kickstarter projects in particular are so ingenious, we wish we'd thought of them first.

 Flipbookits are bringing old-fashioned art back to life.
 The Flipbookit is a rotating mechanical flip-book kit that can be loaded with either the provided ready-made animated art or custom-made art created by the owner.
 The Flipbookit holds 24 frames and can be used with black-and-white or color animation.
 With the help of more than 1,850 backers, the project raised $137,567 in just one month.